 Gorgeous Stone Cottage At the Foot Of The Berwyn Mountains | Ceseilgwm

 This gorgeous stone cottage at the foot of the Berwyn mountains comes with fantastic views across rolling farmland to the hills and mountains beyond.
-It sleeps up to four guests in two bedrooms.
+It sleeps up to five guests in two bedrooms.

 It couldn’t be more picture perfect.
 Ceseilgwm is a lovely, solid, stone Welsh cottage which occupies a rural hillside position just outside the small village of Llangwm.
 It’s the kind of place that is just begging to be hunkered down in.

 The Berwyn mountains – which run from Llangollen in the north, down to Bala in the west and Oswestry in the south – stretch out before it.
 This is a quiet but beautiful corner of north east Wales, ideal if you are looking for a holiday that is slightly off the beaten track.

 There are superb walking, cycling and wildlife watching opportunities straight from the front door.
 The views are quite inspiring – if you are in any way artistically inclined, pack your notebook, sketchbook, pencils and pens.

 Open the front door into this gorgeous stone cottage at the foot of the Berwyn mountains and you’ll find a small porch which is ideal for casting off boots, wellies and coats.